ppetrovtv/pine_script_docs/source/Operators.rst

 If in one expression there are several operators with the same priority, then they are calculated left to right.

-If it’s necessary to change the order of calculations to calculate the expression, then parts of the expression should be grouped together with parentheses.
+If it's necessary to change the order of calculations to calculate the expression, then parts of the expression should be grouped together with parentheses.